akiross/pypaper/README.md

 I like Python 3.
 Please use Python 3.

-Nevertheless, I developed and tested on my machine only, and the code may be not work anywhere else.
+Nevertheless, I developed and tested on my machine only, and the code may be not working anywhere else.

 You will need PyQt5 or something compatible, because I use QtQuick 2.
 Also, I used jedi to provide autocompletion.
 I did not provide a fallback,